cartman1978/Super-Mario/README.md

 # User Experience
 ___
 ### The Project Goal
-##### When I first thinking of this project the idea was to build a website for the 'X' generation users who enjoyed the NES system and  the library of their videogames but maybe they hanging up the controller.
+##### When I first thinking of this project the idea was to build a website for the generation X users who enjoyed the NES system and  the library of their videogames but maybe they hanging up the controller.

+### User Goal
+* Find information about Nintendo 8 bit console.
+* Get information about NES 8 bit videogame library.
+* Get to know Super Mario and why is the most popular game ever.
+* Images of Super Mario + funny images from internet artist.
+* Have a look to the Mario World and the merchandising.
+* Send email to the site owner to get specific information.